 The age of a spouse is another factor the court may take into account, particularly if it is unlikely they will have the opportunity to become self-sufficient.
 The deadline to petition the court regarding non-payment or arrears in spousal support is no later than three years after the date the alimony was awarded.

 All these matters are in the hands of the judge presiding over the case.
 There is no specific formula in Arizona law for calculating the level of spousal support.
 The judge also has the discretion to decide on the length of time alimony remains in force.
 It can end when the spouse obtains employment or starts receiving social security payments.
 In some cases it will only apply while the spouse is undertaking retraining or rehabilitation.
 The court has extensive powers to ensure alimony is collected, such as intercepting an income tax refund due to the partner paying alimony.
+Because of these reasons it is important to have a Spousal Support Attorney on your side, someone who knows the intricacies of Arizona divorce law.

 The courts prefer it if divorcing couples can come to an agreement themselves regarding spousal support.
 This is not always possible, however, and it can be a difficult issue to resolve.
-It would therefore be best to enlist the services of a Phoenix family lawyer who can negotiate with the other spouse’s attorney to reach an agreement, thereby avoiding high court costs.
+It would therefore be best to enlist the services of a Phoenix Spousal Support lawyer who can negotiate with the other spouse’s attorney to reach an agreement, thereby avoiding high court costs.
 If the matter cannot be resolved amicably and has to go before a judge, a lawyer’s expert advice and experience in defending a client’s rights and interests will be invaluable.

 If you are seeking or fighting alimony, please call (602) 254-8880 or email us to arrange a free consultation, and discuss how an attorney from the Cantor Law Group can help you.